 The guideline of spending three months' salary on a diamond engagement ring is a traditional suggestion that has been promoted by the diamond industry.
 However, it's important to note that this guideline is not a hard and fast rule, and there is no set requirement for how much you should spend on a diamond.
 The amount you choose to invest in an engagement ring should be based on your personal financial situation, budget, and priorities.
 It's more important to find a ring that fits within your means and holds sentimental value rather than adhering strictly to a specific spending guideline.
 Ultimately, the value of the ring should be determined by the love and commitment it represents, rather than the price tag attached to it.

-Our customers love our diamonds as reflected in their reviews.
+Our customers love our diamonds as reflected in their Google Reviews.

-We'd love to assist you in finding a perfect diamond ring.
+We'd love to assist you find a perfect diamond ring.